 We asked Les to describe some of the work that rangers will be doing on the Nagdju IPA.

 He said that it is people who pose some of the biggest threats to the Western Woodlands, as it is people who bring in pressures from mining, rubbish and invasive species.
 The Ngadju rangers will work on addressing feral species like camels and cats, as well as invasive weeds, mosaic burning, and maintaining valuable water supplies so that Ngadju and and wildlife have water.
 Importantly while doing this work on Country, opportunities exist for cultural and traditional ecological knowledge to be passed on.
 This is a really vital element to the work of rangers, and the flow on effects of taking charge of managing living culture are huge.

 Ngadju Ranger Robert Graham conducting cool mosaic burn on Country.
-Photo credit: Terry Trapnell.
+Photo credit: Kerry Trapnell.

 Finally, Country Needs People asked Les about what he hopes the future looks like for younger Ngadju and the IPA.

 The IPA creates jobs.
 There’s funding there from the government.
 And those jobs will go to our younger generations that are able to land manage alongside older ones too.

 It’s a really interesting time because we also scored the state ranger program funding along with the IPA.
 So, then that means more jobs for young people and that’s the way we want to see the programs.
 It’s not just administration, but it’s spent on wages.
 So, it’s returned to the people who are the boots on the ground on country.